GUEST WRITER – AUTHOR

 REWARD YOURSELF

-I know many of you who struggle with the same things that I do.
+I know many of you who struggle with the same things I do.
 You get it.
 I see your heads nodding in agreement.
 Then, others read this and think, wow!
-What would it be like to feel all of that – just move on?
-You see, it’s very easy to tell someone to just move past the emotional strain that this quality puts on a person.
+What would it be like to feel all of that – move on?
+You see, telling someone to move past the emotional strain this quality puts on someone is straightforward.
 Unless you have personally struggled with perfectionism, please don’t just tell someone to get over it.
 Be there for them and help them with their struggles without judgment.
 Does picture-perfect exist?
 I think you already know the answer.

 MY FINAL THOUGHTS…

-I’d like to leave you with one of my favorite quotes from famous children’s book author and illustrator, Dr. Seuss.
+I want to leave you with one of my favorite quotes from a famous children’s book author and illustrator.

 May you be richly blessed today and always!